thephez/backup-readme/platform/markdown/explanation-platform-protocol.md

 ## Document

 A document is an atomic entity used by the platform to store user-submitted data.
 It resembles the documents stored in a document-oriented DB (e.g. MongoDB).
 All documents must follow some specific rules that are defined by a generic document schema.
 Additionally, documents are always related to a particular application, so they must comply with the rules defined by the application’s data contract.
-Documents are submitted to the platform API ([DAPI](explanation-dapi)) by users during their use of the application.
+Documents are submitted to the platform API ([DAPI](explanation-dapi)) by clients during their use of the application.

 [block:callout]
 {